GonzalesP/Fitnesse/README.md

 ## How to run the app
 1. Clone/download this repo onto your computer.
-2. Install the Expo app on your iOS/Android.
-This app is used to download the app's build.
+2. Install the Expo Go app on your iOS/Android.
+This app is used to download Fitnesse's build.
 3. Open an IDE/terminal of your choice.
 Navigate to the 'Fitnesse-Beta' project folder (using cd).
 4. Type npm start to start the project.
 Scan the QR code using the Expo app.